How can I help my child . . . ?

 Why do Relationship Skills Matter?

 We all need relationships.
-Human beings are hard-wired to seek connections and form bonds with others.
 Research shows that when we feel a sense of connectedness and belonging, we feel happier and more confident, and we do better at school, work, and in life.
+Healthy friendships help children develop their identity and when they are surrounded by positive influences, this type of peer pressure can be good.
+Studies have shown that these relationship skills can be taught and learned at any age, even to younger children.

-Relationship skills are critical life skills that help teens:
+Relationship skills are critical life skills that help children:

 - make friends and maintain healthy, respectful relationships